Codecademy/docs/content/javascript/concepts/strings/terms/charCodeAt/charCodeAt.md

   - 'paths/front-end-engineer-career-path'
 ---

-In JavaScript, the **charCodeAt()** method used with javascript strings returns a positive integer representing the UTF-16 code unit of the character at a specified index in a string.
-This integer corresponds to the Unicode point of the character.
+In JavaScript, the **`.charCodeAt()`** method, used with strings, returns a positive integer representing the UTF-16 code unit of the character at a specified index in the string.
+This integer represents the Unicode value of the character.

 ## Syntax